vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 ## Create a User Account for the Operations User <a id="createuser"></a>

-The user account that you specify as the operations user must exist before you deploy the VCH. vSphere Integrated Containers Engine provides an option to automatically assign all of the required roles and permissions to the operations user account.
-If you prefer to assign roles and permissions manually, see [Manually Create a User Account for the Operations User](ops_user_manual.md).
+The user account that you specify as the operations user must exist before you deploy the VCH.
+If you are deploying the VCH to a vCenter Server cluster, vSphere Integrated Containers Engine provides an option to automatically assign all of the required roles and permissions to the operations user account.

+**IMPORTANT**: If you are deploying the VCH to a standalone host that is managed by vCenter Server, rather than to a cluster, you must assign roles and permissions manually.
+For information about manually configuring the operations user account, see [Manually Create a User Account for the Operations User](ops_user_manual.md).

 You can use the same user account as the operations user for multiple VCHs.